 Established 1967 and going strong since.
 A group of amateur radio enthusiasts getting together to explore and expand the hobby, and to provide communications service to the community at large when needed in emergencies.
 BARC is located in Greenville, Pitt County, North Carolina.

 Just choose a frequency and start talking…

-Due to Covid-19, in person meetings are suspended and replaced by on-line meetings on Zoom.
-Members need to install the free software on their Mac, PC, iPhone, Android phone or tablet from https://zoom.us.
-General membership meetings are on the second Tuesday of the month at 7pm.
+During the Covid-19 pandemic, in person meetings were suspended and replaced by on-line meetings on Zoom. https://zoom.us.
+General membership meetings are now in person at the Oakwood School on the second Tuesday of the month at 7pm.
 Board meetings are on the last Tuesday of the month at 7pm.
-BECW meetings are the 3rd Tuesday at 7pm on Zoom.
+BECW (EmComm/ARES) meetings are the 3rd Tuesday at 7pm on Zoom.

 This organization is run with volunteers and is a 501(c)(3) non profit accepting donations.
 Please keep the club doing it’s mission by donating what you can, thank you.

 Field Day: Starting on the 4th week end in June seting up the tents and equipment starting at 8 AM Saturday and runs for 24 hours on emergency power.
 Sunday we take it all down and tally up the score.
 Our parent organization (ARRL.ORG) then tracks the score pronouncing the winners in each category.

 Competitions, charitable events

 The activities range from the monthly meetings where interesting topics related to radio technology is presented to Field day where we organize a week end outing and set up emergency communications, talking all over the world in a friendly competition.
 We supply communication support for organizations like the Red Cross, Dash for Cash and the MS society for their fund raising activities.